kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 **Disabling on kube-apiserver:** new pods setting `scaleDownGracePeriodSeconds` are rejected, while pods that already set it keep the field and keep running, since validation permits a value already in use.
 Their grace periods are still honored, because the nodes they run on still declare the feature.

 **Disabling on kubelet:** the node stops declaring the feature, so the scheduler places no further pods setting the field there.
-Disabling the gate requires restarting the kubelet, and the pods on that node which set the field are failed on restart, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+Disabling the gate requires restarting the kubelet, and the pods on that node which set the field are failed on restart, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).
 Draining those pods before disabling the gate avoids it.
 A pending scale-down persisted in the CPU Manager checkpoint is discarded together with the pod's allocation.

 ###### What happens if we reenable the feature if it was previously rolled back?